Q: What is it?

 Q: Why are some switch textures and skies messed up?

 A: This is a bug with the WAD-stealing feature: (1) In Ultimate Doom, some switch textures are erroneously overwritten with Doom II switch textures.
 (2) In both games, skies are overwritten by whichever iwad is being “stolen”.
 Research into the matter is ongoing…

 Q: Are all of Marshmallow Doom’s cool new features usable in network games?

 A: Not yet.
-Only the more basic game enhancements work in a real network game, such as conserved item pickups, ammo backpack dropping, keep keys, etc. More complex features such as enhanced blood/gore and bots are not yet available during a real network game.
+Only the more basic game enhancements work in a real network game, such as conserved item pickups, ammo backpack dropping, keep keys, etc. More complex features such as saved items and bots are not yet available during a real network game.